 Function overloading is a feature in C# that allows us to define multiple versions of methods with the same name, but different parameters.

-This provides flexibility and improves code readability by allowing the same method to adapt to different scenarios.
+This provides flexibility and improves code readability by allowing a single method to adapt to different scenarios.

 If you want to learn more about Function Overloading

 To use function overloading, the different versions of the function must have different arguments.
-That is, they must receive different types and/or quantities of parameters.
+That is, they must accept different types and/or quantities of parameters.

 // Sum of two integers